-Figure 9 vPC view of the connections between the Nexus 93180YC-EX and the UCS 6332-16UP Fabric Interconnect
+Figure 9 vPC view of the connections between the Nexus 93180YC-EX and the Cisco UCS 6332-16UP Fabric Interconnect

-- In-Service Software Upgrade (ISSU) allows for operation without interruption during upgrades and patching of the Nexus 9500 and 9300 switches. - The Nexus switches are fully redundant and have hot swappable components. - Within the connecting Fabric Interconnects, these upstream connections coming in from the Nexus are configured as Link Aggregation Control Protocol (LACP) Port Channels.
+- Virtual port channels (vPC) are used between FIs and Cisco Nexus switches. vPCs provide higher availability than port channels as it can continue to forward traffic even if one of the Cisco Nexus switches fail because vPCs distribute member links of port-channel across different Cisco Nexus switches. - In-Service Software Upgrade (ISSU) allows for operation without interruption during upgrades and patching of the Nexus 9500 and 9300 switches. - The Nexus switches are fully redundant and have hot swappable components. - Within the connecting Fabric Interconnects, these upstream connections coming in from the Nexus are configured as Link Aggregation Control Protocol (LACP) Port Channels.
 The Fabric Interconnect treats the connected vPC as a single switch and automatically distributes traffic between member interfaces.